Erdogan is a 'family' in Turkey's conservative heartland - ExBulletin

 ‘Big family’

 “We are a big family here and Erdogan is part of it.
-It is as solid as our castle,” said AKP provincial official Haci Ali Polat, referring to a centuries-old fortress dominating the city.
+He is as solid as our castle,” said provincial AKP official Haci Ali Polat, referring to a centuries-old fortress dominating the city.

 Locals who spoke to AFP said they remained loyal to Erdogan because he repelled attacks from foreign powers, just as Bayburt fought off Russian invaders in the 19th century.